hashicorp/vault/website/source/intro/vs/kms.html.md

 cryptographic operations to be performed.
 However, Vault goes much further than just key management.

-The flexible secret backends allow Vault to handle any type of secret data, including database credentials, API keys, PKI keys, and encryption keys.
+The flexible secrets engines allow Vault to handle any type of secret data, including database credentials, API keys, PKI keys, and encryption keys.
 Vault also supports dynamic secrets, generating credentials on-demand for fine-grained security controls, auditing, and non-repudiation.